 A federal trademark is almost considered a necessity for anyone who wants their brand to be recognized and protected anywhere outside of the state.
 Federal trademarks are popular with items such as clothing lines and brands or jewelry.

 When you have multiple items in a line that will need their own trademark, you will be required to pay the federal filing fee for each of the products with the United States Patent and Trademark Office.
 There are some special situations where the price for registering a group of trademarks can be reduced to $225 for each trademark.
 You can consult with a trademark attorney to see if this is possible.

 Trademark Cost Per Class

 A class is the type of services or goods that the trademark will apply to, and the cost is $275 per class.
 Overall, there are 45 different classes that you can obtain a trademark in.

 Frequently Asked Questions

-To have a logo trademarked a jpeg file must accompany your application.
+- How do I get a logo trademarked?
+To have a logo trademarked, a JPEG file must accompany your application.
 Make sure you read the rules as they pertain to how to trademark your logo.
-Also make sure you understand the tree types of logo marks: (1) standard character format; (2) stylized/design format; or (3) sound mark.
+Also, make sure you understand the three types of logo marks: standard character format, stylized/design format, and sound mark.

-The sooner you trademark your company name, the better it will be for you in the long run.
+- When is the right time to trademark your company's name?The sooner you trademark your company name, the better it will be for you in the long run.
 Even if you have not started selling products or services, you may wish to consider filing a trademark application with an intent to use statement.

+- Can I register my name as a trademark?
 Unless you have a rare name, your name should not be used as a trademark.
 However, there are cases where you may be able to incorporate your name into your trademark.
-We've cited some examples above like "Bob's Custom Home Building" – this may be acceptable.
+We've cited some examples above, such as "Bob's Custom Home Building," that may be acceptable.
 If you have any doubt about whether your name can or should be included in your trademark, a trademark attorney can help answer your questions.